 - Keep your chopped vegetables ready for dinner.

 - Make it a travel first aid kit.

-Milk cartons are common household items that are typically thrown away (or hopefully recycled), but there’s an upcycling opportunity here.
+Milk cartons are typically thrown away (or hopefully recycled), but there’s an upcycling opportunity here.

 11. An empty gum container is one of the best things you can reuse to store loose change.